Skip to main content

 Getting Started

-The OLED display and fan controls of the PoE HAT are accessed through the I2C interface, which on Raspberry Pi OS is deactivated by default.
-To activate it, run
+The OLED display and fan controls of the PoE HAT are accessed through the I²C interface, which may be deactivated by default on your Raspi.
+To activate it on Raspberry Pi OS, run

-and select Interface Options -> I2C -> Yes.
-You need to reboot your Raspi to apply the change.
+or call raspi-config without params and use the menu (Interface Options -> I2C -> Yes).
+You may need to reboot your Raspi to apply the change.

 Next we install required packages: Python and pip are needed; the remaining packages are dependencies of the Pillow graphics library.